Amoki/Amoki-Music/README.md

 How to use
 ----------
-Connect to your server, it's easy
+Connect to your server and let you be guided by our awesome UI